The BIG IDEA:

 We want to look for Jesus in every part of the Bible.

-- What I want the group to know and understand: The Bible is one big story about Jesus from beginning to end.
+- KNOW: The Bible is one big story about Jesus from beginning to end.

-- What I want the group to experience: A new appreciation for the Bible as we discover how Jesus is revealed as the hero throughout scripture.
+- EXPERIENCE: A new appreciation for the Bible as they discover how Jesus is revealed as its hero.

 The idea box is a place where you can find some creative ideas for leading this study.
 You might find videos, activities, or great illustrations that really bring the main point home.
 The ideas come from small group leader like you, so if you have an idea that isn’t in there, click below to share it with the community!